jackinthebox52/idle-cli/README.md

 ## About

-This is a simple 'clone' of the 'IDLE' Python interpreter GUI as a terminal application for Linux, specifially the code execution, visualization, and automatic saving of the session to a file.
+This is a simple 'clone' of the IDLE Python interpreter GUI as a terminal application for Linux, specifially the code execution, visualization, and automatic saving of the session to a file.
 Great for use in homework assignments.

 ## Installation